I analyzed several recipes for chocolate cake, vegan or otherwise, to create a recipe that’s:

 What kind of cocoa powder do I use?

 Standard baking cocoa powder or Dutch-process cocoa powder are fine in this recipe.
 I prefer the darker color and taste of Dutch-processed cocoa so that is what I usually use!

-Do I have to make this vegan chocolate cake with coffee?
+Do I have to make this cake with coffee?

 In the recipe I like to use coffee – it makes for a darker cake and deepens the flavor of the chocolate.
 But it’s fine to use hot water instead if you don’t have coffee around.
 The coffee flavor is not detectable in the final chocolate cake if you do use it.